-Area 5 - A Topic of Your Choice
+Area 6 - A Topic of Your Choice

-If there is another topic you would prefer to work on - for instance a project analyzing data from another course, or something on other environmental topics you want to look at - I am open to suggestions.
+If there is another topic you would prefer to work on - for instance a project analyzing data from another course, or something on other environmental topics you want to look at, perhaps from your current events journals - I am open to suggestions.
 If you want to propose a topic of your own, you must get my approval before starting to work.
-For the March 15 deadline above, write up a short but reasonably detailed description of the topic or questions you want to look at and how you want to try to address those questions.
+For the March 13 deadline above, write up a short but reasonably detailed description of the topic or questions you want to look at and how you want to try to address those questions.
 I will let you know as soon as possible whether you have my approval.